marektracz/render-docker-python-example/README.md

 # Render Deployment Demo

-This repository contains sample application used for demonstration purposes in the deployment tutorials at [TurboTakeoff](https://turbotakeoff.io).
-The application are built with Python (FastAPI) for the backend and TypeScript/React for the frontend.
+This repository contains sample application used for demonstration purposes in the deployment tutorials at [https://turbotakeoff.io](https://turbotakeoff.io).
+The application is built with Python (FastAPI) for the backend and TypeScript/React for the frontend.

 ## Overview